madnight/blog/source/_posts/docker-alpine-wkhtmltopdf.md

 # Introduction

 All major browsers, such as Chrome, Firefox and Safari are capable of exporting the currently visited website from HTML to PDF.
 This can be done via the _print_ or _save as_ function.
 However, there is no standard way of doing so on the command-line.
-Lets build a command-line tool by composing existing technology and with the following goals in mind: a small footprint, minimal dependencies, many options for full control of the PDF generation process and a simple usage on Linux, Mac and Windows.
+Lets build a command-line with the following goals in mind: a small footprint, minimal dependencies, composing existing technology, many options for full control of the PDF generation process and a simple usage on Linux, Mac and Windows.
 To achieve this, I decided to use the well documented and maintained command-line utility *wkhtmltopdf* and a Alpine Linux based Docker image, to make it available on all platforms with Docker support.

 # Alpine Linux

-Building Docker images based on Debian or Ubuntu often results in image sizes of a few hundred megabytes and more.
-This is a well known problem and therefore many Docker image distributors are also offering a Alpine Linux based Docker image.
+Building Docker images based on Debian or Ubuntu often results in image sizes of a few hundred megabytes or more.
+This is a well known problem and therefore many Docker image distributors are also offering an Alpine Linux based Docker image.
 The Alpine Linux distribution is a very common Docker base distribution, because of its very small size of about 5 MB.
 After a fast Google search, the *wkhtmltopdf* package of the [official Alpine repositories](https://pkgs.alpinelinux.org/package/edge/testing/x86/wkhtmltopdf) shows up in the search results.
 Interestingly though, the given binary size is just about 202 KB.
 Which would be perfectly fine, if it wasn't for the dependency list.
 It contains 7 items, including *qt5-qtwebkit*.
-Unfortunately this one requires 28 MB (installed size) and Xorg.
+Unfortunately, this alone requires 28 MB (installed size) and Xorg.
 Not only that, the Xorg server needs to be started in order to use the binary.

 # Qt Patches